Cotton futures are expected to trade sideways: Angel Commodities

 Outlook

-Cotton futures are expected trade sideways on news that the monsoon may be normal this year.
-There are reports of higher stock levels and anticipation of higher sowing acreage in the country.
+Cotton futures are expected trade sideways on good physical demand.
+However, reports of higher stock levels, normal monsoon and anticipation of higher sowing acreage in the country may pressurize prices.
 Moreover, lower exports prospects and higher imports keeping prices under pressure.

 For all commodities report, click here